 Tapping into this experiential turn is Pace Gallery’s recently launched initiative Superblue, which supports artists including DRIFT, teamLab, Es Devlin, Jeppe Hein, Random International, Jakob Kudsk Steensen, Studio Swine, James Turrell and Leo Villareal to realise ambitious and immersive artworks outside the traditional spaces of contemporary art.
-In the work of these artists, the artwork generally only comes to fruition through the involvement of its audience.
+In these artists’ work, the artwork generally only comes to fruition through the involvement of its audience.
 It is completed through their immersion in it.

 One of the markers of modernity has been the collapse of other spheres, most notably organised religion, which have steadily lost their collective meaning across the Western world.
 In the wake of industrialisation, more and more people left rural areas for the city.
 Today, over half the world’s population lives in urban environments, and it is increasing at a rate of 65 million a year.
 Among other things, this shift is accompanied by weaker social ties, leading to a sense of disconnection.
-This malaise is only accentuated now, against the ongoing isolation of Covid-19.
+This malaise is only accentuated now, in light of the ongoing isolation wrought by COVID-19.

 In this context, the popularity of experiential and immersive art might be understood as a desire for connection or community, to be a part of shared rituals––something bigger than ourselves.
 It represents a chance for audiences to see themselves as part of a wider system, and to feel a sense of connection and wholeness inaccessible to them under the present status quo.
 Immersive experiences are not an escape or break from reality, but an opportunity to briefly re-orient audiences, and to lead them back to reality with new awareness.